sakshamphul/estOLS-Application/README.md

 linking with shared library requires path to excutalble to run,therefore, Before we run our application we must provide workstation with new LD_Library_Path to look for runtime libraries.
 You can either set up LD_LIBRARY_PATH in your bash profile or just set up variable for current terminal session:

 To setup LD_LIBRARY_Path for current terminal session:
      export LD_LIBRARY_Path=/ssd1/c++_bootcamp/assignment/gsl-2.7.1/gsl-install/lib/
 To add this session to your profile, navigate and open .bashrc file

     vi /etc/.bashrc

 You would require root access to update .bashrc file.

-Add following at the end of the .bashrc file
+Add following line at the end of the .bashrc file

     export LD_LIBRARY_Path=/ssd1/c++_bootcamp/assignment/gsl-2.7.1/gsl-install/lib/